 Virgin Australia Lounge Membership vs Qantas Club Membership

 Paid Virgin Australia lounge membership is cheaper than an equivalent Qantas Club membership.
-(Although, you can get a discount on Qantas Club membership using the AFF corporate scheme.)
+(Although, you can get a Qantas Club discount using the AFF corporate scheme.)

 However, Virgin has a much smaller lounge network.
 Virgin Australia operates only 11 airport lounges in Australia, while Qantas operates 24 domestic lounges.
 Qantas Club members also get access to a much greater overseas lounge network.
 This includes American Airlines Admirals Club lounges and airport lounges at all Qantas international destinations.
 By comparison, Virgin Australia lounge only have access to international lounges when flying to/from New Zealand.